jojijacobk/JavaScript-Knowledge/Object-&-Prototype.md

 # Function

--   In javascript functions can have properties.
+-   In JavaScript functions can have properties.
 So you can assign properties to a function just by referring **`<functionName>.<propertyName>`**
--   Every javascript functions holds a special property called **`<functionName>`**.**`prototype`** which is used to set the **`[[Prototype]]` of instance objects** created from that function by invoking function with `new` operator.
+-   Every JavaScript functions holds a special property called **`<functionName>`**.**`prototype`** which is used to set the **`[[Prototype]]` of instance objects** created from that function by invoking function with `new` operator.
 So, whatever properties added to the prototype of a function would eventually appear in the \[\[Prototype\]\] of instance objects.
--   In javascript there is no such thing like methods you can see in a class of OO language.
+-   In JavaScript there is no such thing like methods you can see in a class of OO language.
 Instead **functions inside an object are also assigned to properties** similar to how properties do store values.
--   As the functions in a javascript object is essentially a property, it exhibits the **property shadowing in case of functions too.**
+-   As the functions in a JavaScript object is essentially a property, it exhibits the **property shadowing in case of functions too.**
 -   But, reference to `this operator` inside a function of an object would only represents the context of the last object in the prototypal chain even if the function is inherited from some deep inner level prototype.

-**Different levels of properties in a javascript function**
+**Different levels of properties in a JavaScript function**

 ``` js
 function doSomething() {